Lisa Mische-Lawson, Ph.D., CTRS

 Department of Occupational Therapy Education

-Lisa Mische Lawson, Ph.D., CTRS, joined the department in 2006, She is the therapeutic science doctoral degree program director, is a mentor to students in that program, and has also taught and mentored students in the occupational therapy degree programs.
+Lisa Mische Lawson, Ph.D., CTRS, professor, joined the department in 2006, She is the therapeutic science doctoral degree program director, is a mentor to students in that program, and has also taught and mentored students in the occupational therapy degree programs.

 As a certified therapeutic recreation specialist, Mische Lawson focuses on the benefits of recreation participation for individuals with disability or chronic disease.
 In 2012, she received the School of Health Professions Stata Norton Award for teaching excellence and in 2016 she received the University of Kansas Medical Center Early Career Achievement in Health Professions Alumna Award.